Acne Scar Treatment (Singapore) CAN Be 100% Effective

 - The last step is the actual clinical testing of the product/machine on myself and then a group of volunteers

-Fractional RF is one of the newer treatments proposed for acne scars, and many still claim they are the new generation of acne scar treatments, promising better results with lesser downtime.
+Fractional RF is one of the newer treatments proposed for acne scars, and many still claim they are the new generation of acne scar treatments, promising better results with less downtime.

 Fact or hype?